stereolabs/zed-sdk/tutorials/tutorial 3 - depth sensing/cpp/README.md

 }
 ```

-<i>Note: Default parameter for depth mode is DEPTH_MODE::PERFORMANCE.
+<i>Note: Default parameter for depth mode is DEPTH_MODE::NEURAL.
 In practice, it is not necessary to set the depth mode in InitParameters. </i>

 ## Capture data